Is Vegetarianism Really That Healthy?

 Be patient with yourself and work through these feelings at your own pace.
 An adjustment like this can bring up a lot of emotions and what you are experiencing is quite common.
 Give yourself some time and space to get clear on your comfort level.
 For example, will you be adding in one serving of meat at every meal?
 One meal per day?
 Or just one meal per week?
 Choose the option that feels right to you.

-2. Try introducing one type of meat at a time.
+2. Try introducing one type of meat at a time

 Pay close attention to how your body feels.
 Is your digestion improving?
 Your body needs time to process the new food you are eating.
-When you start with only one type of meat, you give your body the opportunity to communicate digestive upsetness, like bloating or gas.
+When you start with only one type of meat, you give your body the opportunity to communicate digestive upset, like bloating or gas.
 You also give yourself the chance to see what flavors you enjoy and which ones are totally off the table.

-3. Relieve any discomfort with digestive enzymes and probiotics.
+3. Relieve any discomfort with digestive enzymes and probiotics

 If you don’t feel well after eating meat, consider trying digestive enzymes.
 These can help your body break down and absorb the proteins in meat and, thus, help counteract any unpleasant side effects.

-4. Satisfy your cravings.
+4. Satisfy your cravings

 After years without meat, your body may have specific cravings as it asks for certain nutrients.
 Allow yourself to enjoy whichever food it’s asking for.
 This helps repair any deficiencies you may have and teaches you about your body’s needs!

-5. Sidestep the texture problem.
+5. Sidestep the texture problem

 If you aren’t comfortable with eating a piece of grilled chicken breast or baked salmon with your favorite salad quite yet, start small.
 Try using chicken broth instead of veggie broth in curries, soups, or chilis.
 You can also start adding meat to vegetarian recipes you already enjoy.